kamilaworonicz-ba/hostess-application-onboarding-improvement/docs/02_requirements.md

 > As application support,
 > I want the system to record whether a hostess has completed the training scenario,
-> so that completion status can be verified when needed.
+> so that training completion data is available for future reporting and audit purposes.

 ```gherkin
 Feature: Training Completion Tracking